 #2 Bring your own food

-As long as you finish any opened packets onboard, most airlines are fine with you bringing food for your child into the plane.
+As long as you finish any opened packets onboard, most airlines are fine with you bringing food for your child onto the plane.
 At the very least, bring a few healthy snacks for your child, and if he is a fussy eater, it would be good to pack a full meal for him as well.
-This way you won’t have to worry if your child protests violently against the inflight cuisine.
+This way you won’t have to worry if your child protests violently against the in-flight cuisine.

 #3 Something new

 All children are won over by novelty.
 Prepare a small present that you can give your child onboard.
 Save it for that moment when you most need to occupy his attention, such as during take-off or while waiting for food to be served.
 Some ideas: a sticker book, small jigsaw puzzle, photo album, a pack of flashcards, or a new movie to watch in your iPad.

 #4 Let him choose what to bring